haxala1r/tetris/README.md

 * SPACE -> Holds the current tetromino

 ## Building
-Unfortunately, you can only build on linux (you can build it on windows if you actually *want* to make your own build script) and you need to have the SDL2 and SDL2 ttf libraries installed.
+Unfortunately, you can only build on linux (it's definitely possible to build on windows, but I ain't making any scripts for that anytime soon as I use Visual studio for the windows builds myself) and you need to have the SDL2 and SDL2 ttf libraries installed.
 GCC is also required to run the build script.
 After you have those installed, just run:

 `./build.sh`